Personal Injury & Wrongful Death

 Central District of California

-Plaintiffs allege that Defendants allowed the Grand Princess cruise ship to sail for Hawaii on February 21, 2020, knowing that many passengers and crew from a prior Mexico Grand Princess cruise were still on board after being exposed to the Coronavirus, and after knowing that a recently boarded passenger had symptoms but the medical crew took no action.
-Defendants also knew that a sister ship, the Diamond Princess had already been quarantined due to COVID-19 passenger deaths and illness.
-Plaintiffs allege that Defendants’ actions caused decedent Ronald Wong to become infected with Coronavirus aboard the Grand Princess, and then die from COVID-19.
+The plaintiffs allege that the defendants allowed the Grand Princess cruise ship to sail for Hawaii on February 21, 2020, knowing that many passengers and crew from a prior Mexico Grand Princess cruise were still on board after being exposed to the Coronavirus, and after knowing that a recently boarded passenger had symptoms but the medical crew took no action.
+The defendants also knew that a sister ship, the Diamond Princess had already been quarantined due to COVID-19 passenger deaths and illness.
+The plaintiffs allege that the Defendants’ actions caused decedent Ronald Wong to become infected with Coronavirus aboard the Grand Princess, and then die from COVID-19.

 Martin v.
 Hollywood Premier Healthcare Center et.al.